RwHendrickson/Portfolio/pages/about.md

 These experiences led me to the University of Minnesota's <a href="https://cla.umn.edu/mgis/about/program-thats-map">Masters of Geographic Information Science (MGIS)</a> program, which I recently graduated from in the Spring of 2023.

-I am member of the <a href="https://www2.minneapolismn.gov/government/departments/health/sustainability-homes-environment/sustainability/green-zones/">South Side Green Zone Council</a> and volunteering with the East Phillips Health Team.
+I am a member of the <a href="https://www2.minneapolismn.gov/government/departments/health/sustainability-homes-environment/sustainability/green-zones/">South Side Green Zone Council</a> and volunteer with the East Phillips Health Team.
 My current project is creating a Free and Open-Sourced [alert system](https://spikealerts.github.io/Website/) for the Minneapolis Health Department's Community Air Monitoring Project.

 <hr>